Posts with the tag ‘Journalism’

 January 28, 2016

 Recently a friend asked me what airlines were the safest to fly.
 I get asked that question all the time.
 I find the question challenging in part because of the chasm between risk and perceived risk.
 For example, most air travelers will admit to some anxiety about the safety of their flight, but few worry much about the taxi in which they are speeding to the airport.
 Travelers are also treated to end-of-the-year news reports about the world’s most dangerous airlines based on fatalities.
 That’s a false relationship as I’ve reported before.
 Sometimes, however, it is obvious what airlines to avoid.
-I was reminded of that today when I read… Read More…
+I was reminded of that… Read More…

 December 29, 2015